lelit/pglast/docs/ast.rst

    .. attribute:: aggstar
       :type: bool

-      true if argument list was really '*'
+      True if argument list was really '*'

    .. attribute:: aggvariadic
       :type: bool

-      true if variadic arguments have been
+      True if variadic arguments have been
       * combined into an array last argument

    .. attribute:: aggkind
       :type: str

-      aggregate kind (see pg_aggregate.h)
+      Aggregate kind (see pg_aggregate.h)

    .. attribute:: agglevelsup
       :type: Index